ineiti/ineiti.ch/content/posts/how-llms-answer/how-llms-answer.md

 At this stage, the model understands language but isn't yet optimized for having conversations or following instructions.

+### Try it yourself

+Use the slider below to adjust the training level and click "Predict Next Word" to see how training improves the model's predictions:

+{{< llm-predictor >}}

 ## 2. Reinforcement Learning with Human Feedback (RLHF)

 To transform the base model into something that can answer questions naturally,